archkatas-team-oreilly-21/solution/README.md

    - Identify quality attributes using existing system description and problem statement.
    - Analyze architecture significant requirements (derived from functional, non-functional requirements and constraints) using Utility tree and rate them.
-   - After analysis we made decision to redesign existing monolith application into service based system providing desired system views in later chapter.
+   - After analysis we made decision to redesign existing monolith application into service-based system providing desired system views in later chapter.
    - Design migration plan using phased approach starting from implementation of most viable features and extending system capabilities gradually.

 ### Utility tree